 1d-1e.
 When LMF needs to discovery the available GNSS assistance data from AFs, LMF provide TAs to NRF through Nnrf_NFDiscovery service to discover related AFs.

 2. LMF subscribes to or cancels subscription to GNSS assistance data in AF by invoking the Naf_EventExposure_Subscribe/Naf_EventExposure_Unsubscribe service operation.
+The LMF may also indiacte an event filter which contains a location area (i.e., TA or TA list) to AF.

 3. AF notifies the LMF with the available GNSS assistance data by invoking Naf_EventExposure_Notify service operation.
 AF also provides associated serving area (TAs) of the GNSS assistance data and optional precise global coordinates of the source of the GNSS assistance data.
 The AF notifies the LMF with the data by invoking Nnef_EventExposure_Notify service operation.